 Clean and Dry - The inverter should not be installed in an area that allows dust, fumes, insects, or rodents to enter or block the inverter's ventilation openings.
 This area also must be free from any risk of condensation, water, or any other liquid that can enter or fall on the inverter.
 The inverter uses stainless steel fasteners, plated copper busbars, a powder-coated aluminum base and the internal circuit boards are conformal coated-to help fight the harmful effects of corrosive environments.
-However, the inverter's life is uncertain if used in these type of environments, and inverter failure due to any of the above conditions is not covered under warranty.
+However, the inverter's life is uncertain if used in these type of environments, and inverter failure under these conditions is not covered under warranty.